Process costing – abnormal loss

 Treatment of abnormal loss in process costing

 There are two methods for the treatment of abnormal loss in a process costing system.
 It is either charged to factory overhead or an expense account for the current period and is presented as a separate line item on the cost of goods sold statement.
-Under first treatment, the abnormal loss causes an additional unfavorable factory overhead variance.
+Under the first treatment, abnormal loss causes an additional unfavorable factory overhead variance.

 Example

-The Maria Inc. has two processing departments and uses a process costing system.
-During April, the 2nd department received 30,000 units from 1st department at a total cost of $106,200.
+Maria Inc. has two processing departments and uses a process costing system.
+During April, the 2nd department received 30,000 units from the 1st department at a total cost of $106,200.
 Costs added in the 2nd department were:

-Out of 30,000 units received from 1st department, 25,000 units were transferred to 3rd department; 4,500 units were in process at the end of April (all materials, 2/3 labor and factory overhead costs); 500 units were lost in process(1/2 complete as to materials, labor and factory overhead costs).
-There was no work in process beginning inventory.
+Out of 30,000 units received from the 1st department, 25,000 units were fully processed and transferred to the 3rd department, 4,500 units were still in process at the end of April (all materials, 2/3 labor and factory overhead) and 500 units were lost in process (1/2 complete as to materials, labor and factory overhead).
+There was no work-in-process beginning inventory.

 Solution